 Evan is the Co-Founder/Co-Artistic Director of Directors Lab North, a sister program to the Lincoln Center Directors Lab, of which he is an alum and now partnered with Luminato Festival.
 He is also the Co-Founder of the World Wide Lab, an International Directors collective.
 With that company, he has co-directed/created festivals in New York, Italy, Greece and Taiwan.
-In Germany he’s co-created/directed several immersive, site specific pieces.
-Highlights include We are the Play, for the 25th anniversary of the fall of the Berlin Wall at the Berlin Wall Memorial, Berlin Bound with Sisyphos Der Flugelefant, I am Invisible with Bluespots Productions in Augsburg and In Transit at the 435 Art Zone in Taipei.
+In Germany he’s co-created/directed several immersive, site-specific pieces.
+Highlights include We are the Play, for the 25th anniversary of the fall of the Berlin Wall at the Berlin Wall Memorial, Berlin Bound and My Berlin with Sisyphos Der Flugelefant and I am Invisible with Bluespots Productions in Augsburg.
 In New York, he's worked with Fundamental Theatre Projects, Irondale, Fordham University and the New York City Centre Encores Series.

-In Canada, Evan has directed for Angelwalk, Musical Stage Company, Impact Festival, Theatre Aquarius Studio Series, Summerworks, Fringe, Next Stage, Koogle Theatre and more.
+In Canada, Evan has directed for Musical Stage Company, Angelwalk, Impact Festival, Theatre Aquarius Studio Series, Summerworks, Fringe, Next Stage and more.
 His plays include Aftershock and Strange Mary Strange (Best of Summerworks - Now Magazine), The Murmuration of Starlings and Unstuck (Frank Theatre Company).
 His short film Bagged, aired on the CBC, WIFT, DC Shorts and NSI.
-He has co-produced Homebody/Kabul (Mercury Theatre, Dora Nomination), Pterodactyls (Shakti Ent.), Talk Sixty To Me and an Ontario Tour of Shirley Valentine.
+He has co-produced Homebody/Kabul (Mercury Theatre, Dora Nomination), Pterodactyls (Shakti Ent.), Talk Sixty To Me and a tour of Shirley Valentine.

 Evan trained at York University, Sheridan College and has his Professional Training Certificate in Theatre of the Oppressed from London, England where he studied with Augusto Boal.
 He is a member of the Chicago Directors Lab, Playwrights Guild of Canada, Tarragon Playwright’s Unit and an Associate Member of SDC.
 He was also a resident artist at Robert Wilson's Watermill Center.
-He’s been nominated for the John Hirsch Directing Prize, Tom Hendry Award, Herman Voaden National Playwriting Prize, two Broadway World Awards and was a finalist for the Charles Abbott Directing Fellowship with the SDCF.
-He currently works at Theatre Under the Stars in Houston Texas, where he’s directed James and the Giant Peach, acts as Artistic Assistant and is the Head of Acting for the Humphreys School of Musical Theatre.
-His work has been published in Germany, Canada and the USA. www.evantsitsias.com
+He’s been nominated for a Dora Award, the John Hirsch Directing Prize, Tom Hendry Award, Herman Voaden National Playwriting Prize, two Broadway World Awards and was a finalist for the Charles Abbott Directing Fellowship with the SDCF.

 Chilina is currently starring as Carole King in the musical Beautiful in the Broadway production at the Stephen Sondheim Theater where she's performed the role for two years.
 She spent the summer of 2017 in Toronto at the Ed Mirvish Theatre playing the role during the US National Tour.